28th April, 2026

 RIDDOR Explained - Quick Facts And Simple Stats

 What is RIDDOR?
 Find out with these quick facts and simple stats.
-We'll explain what RIDDOR is, what you need to do, and when.
-RIDDOR stands for the Reporting of Injuries Diseases and Dangerous Occurrences Regulations and applies to workplaces of all sizes across the UK.
+We'll explain what RIDDOR is, what you need to do, and when you need to do it.
+RIDDOR applies to every workplace in the UK, so it's a legal requirement to understand the rules, what you need to report, and when.

 RIDDOR Explained - Quick Facts And Simple Stats header image